 Dashavatara and Evolution:

 It is interesting to know that there is some correlation between the 10 incarnations of Vishnu and the theory of evolution.
-Though it is not 100% accurate, it has some relation with evolution, especially the order in which they appear is really surprising.
+Though it is not 100% accurate, it relates to evolution, especially the order in which they appear is astonishing.
 They do correlate with the modern theory of evolution to some extent.

-2. Kurma (Tortoise ) – Animals who can live both on land and in water are born.
+2. Kurma (Tortoise ) – Animals that can live both on land and in water are born.

 3. Varaha (Boar) – Herbivorous animals are born.